 In the effort to establish archaeology as a scientific discipline, archaeologists use the tools that are traditionally associated with both the empiricist and the rationalist approaches to science, namely inductive and deductive methods.
 Inductive methods start from the empirical data and try to establish generalized laws.
 Deductive methods start from theoretical hypotheses and test this against the data.
 Although researchers try to use one or the other method, in practice it is very difficult to keep these methods apart.
 The one feeds into the other and the other way round.
 Data is used to formulate hypothetical models which are tested and then (using the information) revised to establish better models.

 During the modern epoch, and even today, many researchers view deductive and inductive methods as tools that would eventually establish what reality is like.
-Many researchers held to the correspondence theory of truth and believe that with better and better models, the essence of reality will eventually be laid bare.
+Many researchers held to the correspondence theory of truth and believed that with better and better models, the essence of reality will eventually be laid bare.
 This optimism was punctured when physicists came up with two different theories describing the same reality, namely Einstein's general gravitational theory and quantum physics.
 Although both theories could in a remarkable way predict the correct outcome, they describe reality very differently (Pine 2006).
 One could view these as complimentary theories modelling the same reality.
 But this imply that, although reality exists, we do not know - and would probably never know - what it truly is like.
-There is absolutely no way to establish whether any model describes reality as it really is - the best we can hope for is that models provide reliable results when tested against reality.
+There is absolutely no way to establish whether any model describes reality as it really is.
 A similar situation exists in the social sciences, where the two complementary theories of behaviorism and psychoanalysis are used to describe the complex reality of human behavior.

 Although archaeology uses these same methods, there is obviously no corresponding existent (historical) "reality" against which models could be tested.
 The process of time has destroyed the historical reality that once existed.
 Even in cases where a city was suddenly destroyed and the artifacts are well preserved (as in the case of Pompey), the archaeological record is incomplete.
 All archaeological records are incomplete.
 What is the implications of this?
 It implies that archaeologists are stuck with an incomplete "reality" - the historical situation or "reality" does not exist any more.
 There is a unbridgeable distance between the historical reality and the archaeological reality which is present in the archaeological record.
 From this we can deduce that no historical "reality" exists (comparable to the existent but unknowable reality underlying nature) against which theoretical models could be tested.